List of The Handmaid's Tale and The Testaments characters

-The Handmaid's Tale is an American dystopian drama web television series created for Hulu by Bruce Miller, based on the 1985 novel of the same name by Margaret Atwood.
-The plot follows a dystopian future following a Second American Civil War wherein a totalitarian society subjects fertile women, called "Handmaids", to child-bearing slavery.
+The Handmaid's Tale and The Testaments are American dystopian drama streaming television series created for Hulu by Bruce Miller, based on the 1985 novel of the same name and the 2019 novel of the same name by Margaret Atwood.
+The plot of both series follow a dystopian future following a Second American Civil War wherein a totalitarian society subjects fertile women, called "Handmaids", to child-bearing slavery.
 The first three episodes of the series premiered on April 26, 2017; the subsequent seven episodes aired on a weekly basis every Wednesday.
 In May 2017, the series was renewed for a second season which premiered on April 25, 2018.
 The series features an ensemble cast including Elisabeth Moss, Joseph Fiennes, Yvonne Strahovski, Alexis Bledel, Madeline Brewer, Ann Dowd, O-T Fagbenle, Max Minghella, and Samira Wiley.
-Amanda Brugel had a recurring role in the first season before being promoted to the main cast for the second.

-The following list of characters and actors includes the series' main cast, all guest stars deemed to have had recurring roles throughout the series, and any other guest who is otherwise notable.
+Amanda Brugel had a recurring role in the first season before being promoted to the main cast for the second.The following list of characters and actors includes the series' main cast, all guest stars deemed to have had recurring roles throughout the series, and any other guest who is otherwise notable.